nicolasdanet/Spaghettis_TclTk/README.txt

 Disclaimer:

-    This is a (AT YOUR OWN RISK) work-in-progress version.
+    This is an (AT YOUR OWN RISK) work-in-progress version.

 Build:

     Download this repository.
     Change directory to the "build.sh" script.
-    Execute the "./build.sh" command.
+    Run the "./build.sh" command.
     To avoid conflicts nothing is installed.
     On GNU/Linux execute "spaghettis/build/bin/pd".
     Launch the "Spaghettis.app" on macOS.